 An 80-acre tributary of Clear Creek, surrounded on three sides by Clear Creek Metro Park

 Location, Location, Location.
-Fern Gully is a tributary of Clear Creek.
-Located in the Hocking Hills region of Ohio, it touches the 5300 acre Clear Creek Metro Park – Ohio’s largest dedicated state nature preserve and Columbus and Franklin County Metro Parks’ second largest park — all in one contiguous block of land.
+Fern Gully is a tributary of Clear Creek in the heart of Hocking Hills – one of Ohio’s most stunning geological landscapes.
+Here several nature preserves and parks boast ecosystems of premiere state significance.
+Fern Gully is surrounded on three sides by the 5300 acre Clear Creek Metro Park – Ohio’s largest dedicated state nature preserve and Franklin County Metro system’s second largest park — all in one contiguous block of land.
 To the south of Fern Gully is the 2000-acre Hocking Hills State Park, including Old Man’s Cave, Conkles Hollow, and Ash Cave.
 Cantwell Cliffs is less than five miles away.

-Ferns and Hemlocks!!
+Orchids, Ferns and Hemlocks!!
 Fern Gully’s beautiful hemlock-shrouded ravine is filled with unfurling ferns, both on valley floor and crowning its rocks.
-There are several species of native orchids and an astonishing 43 species of fern and fern allies in the Clear Creek watershed, hence the site’s well-deserved name.
-The sheltered valleys of Fern Gully also shelter showy wildflowers and majestic rock formations.
+There are several species of native orchids, including the showy orchis and pink lady’s slipper, and an astonishing 43 species of fern and fern allies in the Clear Creek watershed – hence the site’s well-deserved name.
+The sheltered valleys of Fern Gully also shelter other showy wildflowers and majestic rock formations.
 With hemlocks dying from hemlock wooly adelgids across the Eastern United States, hemlock ravines are becoming a rare and imperiled ecosystem.
 Treatments have shown some promise of saving our hemlocks and we aim to save what we can of Fern Gully’s.